pxsloot/TapeEmulator/README.md

 * add an SD card to get the files from (now hardcoded)
 * LCD screen to browse/select file to upload
 * add 'save' feature
-* create code for more machines.
-Only works for MPF-1 now.